markkampe/Toys/README.md

    - `addChips` ... the sum of the values of all `Tokens` in the `Bag`.
    - `chipHighValue` ... the number of high-value `Tokens` in the `Bag`.
    - `firstGreen` ... the index of the first `green` `Token` in the `Bag`.
+   - This class also has a `main` method that can be used to exercise the functionality of the other methods.

 As provided, several of these methods are incomplete (and have **// TODO** comments explaining what needs to be done).
 You are to fill in the missing code (mostly a few simple